Data-Dunkers/lessons/guides/where-can-we-get-data-from-internal-guide.md

 fig.show()
 ```

-- `import plotly_express as px`: This imports the `plotly_express` library, equipping us with various plotting capabilities.
+- `import plotly.express as px`: This imports the `plotly.express` library, equipping us with various plotting capabilities.
 - `px.line(...)`: Creates a line plot.
 We specify `x_data` for the x-axis and `y_data` for the y-axis.
 The `title` parameter is used to give the plot a meaningful name.
 - `fig.show()`: This command renders the plot within the notebook, allowing us to see the visual representation of our data.